TurkiHaris/Minisoft-Compiler/README.md

 A teaching compiler for the MiniSoft language, implemented in Python 3.11+.
 It performs lexical/syntax analysis with Lark and semantic analysis with a custom Transformer.
 Offers both a command‑line interface and an interactive Streamlit web UI.

+> 📚 📚 This application was developed as part of a university project for the course Compiler Design 1, showcasing the practical application of compiler construction techniques using Python.

 ## 🚀 Features

 - Full LALR grammar for MiniSoft language implementation